wp-plugins/crm-last-posts-widget/readme.txt

 == Description ==

 CRM LastPosts Widget show the **Last Posts**, the **Most Popular Posts** and **Random Posts** in a visual way using the thumbnail image of every post with an effect.
 It shows the post title and date when you mousover the image.
 In the Popular Posts mode you can also see the post comments number.

+Colors, text sizes and other **customizable** aspects from the widget.
+It is not necessary to have knowledge of CSS.
+(More customizable settings in next versions)

+If you have any problems using this widget post it on the [Support Forum](https://wordpress.org/support/plugin/crm-last-posts-widget) and we will be glad to help you.

 **Short By**